vsekhar/browser-ablation/README.md

 Ablation values specified when fetching first-party subresources are applied to that sub-resource.

-Ablation values specified when fetchin third-party subresources are ignored.
+Ablation values specified when fetching third-party subresources are ignored.

 > TODO: COEP-style permission for third-party subresource ablation?